Getting Started

 import { Button, Stack } from '@vaneui/ui';

-function SizeExample() { return ( <Stack> <Button xs>Extra Small</Button> <Button sm>Small</Button> <Button md>Medium (default)</Button> <Button lg>Large</Button> <Button xl>Extra Large</Button> </Stack> );}Control visual appearance with semantic props:
+function SizeExample() { return ( <Stack> <Button xs>Extra Small</Button> <Button sm>Small</Button> <Button md>Medium (default)</Button> <Button lg>Large</Button> <Button xl>Extra Large</Button> </Stack> );}Appearance Props

 import { Button, Row } from '@vaneui/ui';

-function AppearanceExample() { return ( <Row> <Button primary>Primary</Button> <Button brand>Brand</Button> <Button accent>Accent</Button> <Button secondary>Secondary</Button> <Button tertiary>Tertiary</Button> <Button success>Success</Button> <Button danger>Danger</Button> <Button warning>Warning</Button> <Button info>Info</Button> <Button link>Link</Button> </Row> );}All components support filled and outline variants. outline is the default for most components:
+function AppearanceExample() { return ( <Row> <Button primary>Primary</Button> <Button brand>Brand</Button> <Button accent>Accent</Button> <Button secondary>Secondary</Button> <Button tertiary>Tertiary</Button> <Button success>Success</Button> <Button danger>Danger</Button> <Button warning>Warning</Button> <Button info>Info</Button> <Button link>Link</Button> </Row> );}Filled and Outline Variants

 import { Button, Card, Stack, Container, Row } from '@vaneui/ui';